 10.9.9.8.6.1 The Fifth Amendment Privilege.
 On occasion, a witness may invoke the Fifth Amendment privilege against self-incrimination.
-A party refusing to testify by invoking the Fifth Amendment privilege may be viewed as having presented no evidence on his behalf.
+Inasmuch as the agency's decision must be based on evidence presented in the case, a party refusing to testify by invoking the Fifth Amendment privilege may be viewed as having presented no evidence on his behalf.
 This failure to testify may, from an evidentiary standpoint, weigh against him.
 See Baxter v.
 Palmigiano, 425 U.S. 308, 317-19 (1976); see also U.S. v.
 Stein, 233 F.3d 6, 15 (1st Cir.
-2000) ("[T]he Supreme Court has adhered to the prevailing rule that the Fifth Amendment does not forbid adverse inferences against parties to civil actions from their refusal to testify in response to probative evidence offered against them.").
+2000) ("[T]he Supreme Court has adhered to the prevailing rule that the Fifth Amendment does not forbid adverse inferences against parties to civil actions from their refusal to testify in response to probative evidence offered against them. ").

 However, the agency cannot automatically infer guilt from a refusal to testify based on the Fifth Amendment privilege because "[t]he Supreme Court has repeatedly held that it violates the Fifth Amendment for public officials to discipline a person solely because of his or her refusal to answer questions in a non-criminal setting."
 Butler v.
 Oak Creek- Franklin Sch.
 Dist., 172 F.Supp.2d 1102, 1126 (E.D.
 Wis.
 2001).
 The person's refusal to testify merely constitutes another piece of evidence considered by the agency in reaching a factual determination.
+"Thus, if a decision-maker has independent evidence that someone has engaged in misconduct, the decision-maker may constitutionally consider the person's silence as additional supporting evidence."
+Id.
+Where there is other evidence of the person's misconduct, the person's refusal to testify and rebut the evidence introduced against him can be an additional factor pointing towards a finding of guilt.
+See id.